Atlántida Sport Club

 Atlántida Sport Club, known simply as Atlántida, Is a football club in Paraguay with its headquarters in the Barrio Obrero neighborhood of Asunción and its home ground in Nueva Asunción, Presidente Hayes Department.
 It was founded on December 23, 1906.
 It plays in the Tercera División of Paraguayan football.

 Among his achievements are three runner-up positions in the First Division of the Paraguayan Football Association and two national championships in 1915 and 1917 in the now defunct Liga Centenario of Football.

-The club intends to move its main headquarters to the Mar del Chaco Stadium in the city of Nueva Asunción, Presidente Hayes in the coming years, which will have an initial capacity for 18,000 spectators and a final capacity for 29,000 spectators, making it the largest football stadium in the Western Region of Paraguay.
+The club intends to move its main headquarters to the Estadio Óscar Hugo Sosa in the city of Nueva Asunción, Presidente Hayes in the coming years, which will have an initial capacity for 18,000 spectators and a final capacity for 29,000 spectators, making it the largest football stadium in the Western Region of Paraguay.

 History

 Early Years (1906-1996)

 On December 23, 1906, Messrs.
 Ramón Pratt, Flaviano Díaz, Héctor Díaz, Lino Bogado, Miguel Ferraro, and Priest Antonio Tavarozzi - among others - met to found the Atlántida Sport Club, with Flaviano Díaz being elected the club's first president.

 In that year 1906, other clubs appeared such as El Porvenir de Ypacaraí (May 18; first club in the interior) and Club Asunción (August 15).

-Atlántida was embarking on a long journey, eventually becoming considered the club of millionaires and thus rubbing shoulders with its neighbors Sol de América, Nacional, and Cerro Porteño, all of them located in the populous Barrio Obrero.
+As Atlántida grew, it became known as a wealthy club.
+Because of its financial status and location, the team was frequently compared to or associated with its neighbor, Sol de América, Nacional, and Cerro Porteño, all of them located in the Barrio Obrero.

 It participated for the first time in the second championship of the then Paraguayan Football Association League, in 1907.
 In 1911, it finished runner-up in the First Division.

 That year, however, due to problems between the clubs, Atlántida and others left the Paraguayan Football Association League to participate in the parallel, now-defunct Liga Centenario.
 They played there from 1912 to 1917, winning the national championship twice: in 1915 and 1917.

 They returned to the Paraguayan Football Association League in 1918 and played in the First Division until 1925, when they finished last and were relegated.
 In 1927, they were crowned champions of the Intermediate Division and returned to the First Division.

 They finished second again in 1936 and remained in the same division until 1950.
 The following year, they won the Second Division again and were promoted.
 Between 1952 and 1954, they would make their final forays into the top tier of Paraguayan football.

 In 1957, they were relegated again, this time to the Second Division, the third and lowest tier of Paraguayan football at the time.
 In 1960, they were crowned champions of that division and returned to the Second Division.

 In subsequent years, they were relegated to the Third Division, and in 1978, they were crowned champions of that division and achieved promotion.
 But he quickly returned to the lower division and won the title in that category again in 1981.